posreadyxp/AT-Tool/README.md

 **Can I help with it?**

 - Yes.
-You can add tweak('s) for program.
+You can add tweak('s) for this script.

 **How?**

-For help, please, create pull request or issues with tweaks-file or batch file fix
+For help, please, create pull request or issues with tweaks-file or batch file fix.